Kathryn Parker, MPH, PHD

 Kira McAllister Norris

 Originally from rural Pennsylvania, Kira grew up mostly barefoot playing in the fields and barns of her Amish neighbors.
 At a young age, she realized the animals in those barns were also on the dinner table and became a vegetarian.
 Always wanting to explore the world, Kira moved to New Orleans in 2004 to study political science, international development, and Spanish at Tulane.
 She has lived on three continents but has chosen to call New Orleans her permanent home.
-Kira lives in Metairie with her husband, a New Orleans native, and her retired racing greyhound, and attempts to hide vegetables in both of their food.
+Kira lives in Metairie with her husband, young daughter, and her retired racing greyhound, and attempts to hide vegetables in all of their food.

 • • • • • • • • • • •